 1. How Great is the Rate?

-	2. Can You Refi Federal Loans?
+2. Can You Refinance Federal Loans?

-	3. Can you Pick Between Fixed and Variable Rate Loans?
+3. Can You Pick Between Fixed and Variable Rate Loans?

 4. Can You Choose Your Loan Term?

 Typically, yes.
 But beware: It may seem as though choosing the lowest monthly payment would be the best refinancing option, but you’ll most likely pay more money over time if you do that.
 That’s because lower monthly payments are typically achieved by stretching out the loan term, which means you’ll be paying more in interest over the life of the loan.

 But If you recently graduated, you may not be making enough money to pay the monthly amount you’re currently signed up for, and in that case a longer term with lower monthly payments to free up some cash flow in the short-term might make sense.